kewlfft/ansible-aur/README.md

 #### Fully Qualified Collection Names (FQCNs)

-In order to use an Ansible module that is distributed in a collection, you must use its FQCN (Fully Qualified Collection Name).
-A Fuly Qualified Collection Name is "the full definition of a module, plugin, or role hosted within a collection, in the form `namespace.collection.content_name`" ([Source](https://github.com/ansible-collections/overview#terminology)).
+In order to use an Ansible module that is distributed in a collection, you must use its FQCN.
+This corresponds to "the full definition of a module, plugin, or role hosted within a collection, in the form `namespace.collection.content_name`" ([Source](https://github.com/ansible-collections/overview#terminology)).
 In this case, the `aur` module resides in the `aur` collection which is under the `kewlfft` namespace, so its FQCN is `kewlfft.aur.aur`.

 Please note that this does not apply if you installed the `aur` module as a local custom module.
 Do to the nature of local custom modules, you can simply use the module's short name: `aur`.